 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the related reported amounts of revenue and expense during the reporting period.
-Such estimates and assumptions affect valuation of investments, warrants, accrued interest, research and development investment incentive tax credits recoverable, and income tax accounts.
+Such estimates and assumptions affect valuation of investments, funds paid as deposits in foreign currencies, warrants, accrued interest, and income tax accounts.
 Actual results could differ from those estimates.
 Management of the Corporation believes that the estimates are reasonable.

-CHANGES IN ACCOUNTING POLICIES AND RECENT ACCOUNTING PRONOUNCEMENTS
+SIGNIFICANT ACCOUNTING POLICIES AND RECENT ACCOUNTING PRONOUNCEMENTS